 [Free] Like it’s name suggests, Assistant.to is like having an assistant to help you set up meetings.
-This tool integrates saves you and your client from going back and forth through email trying to settle on a date and time.
+This tool integrates with Gmail and saves you and your client from going back and forth through trying to settle on a date and time.
 Just offer your attendee up to three meeting times in a single email.
-They choose one and Assistant.to adds it to their calendar and yours too.
+They choose one and Assistant.to adds it to their calendar and yours.
 Bonus: it prevents double booking too.

-[Free] Tracking your mileage is a pain in the neck.
+[Free – $8 mo.]
+Tracking your mileage is a pain in the neck.
 Everlance is an app that automatically records all of your trips.
 All you have to do is “swipe” to mark each as business, personal or charity.
-Everlance also helps you record your business revenue and expenses.
+Everlance Premium also helps you record your business revenue and expenses.
 I love the ability to take photos of my receipts and my accountant appreciates receiving detailed CSV files for completing my taxes.
-Use code sunrise689 to receive a discount if you upgrade to the paid premium service.

 I’m always looking for ways to work smarter.
 If you have other tools that make working solo more efficient, I hope you’ll share.